things-to-do

 Built in 1660, this former seminary now forms part of the International University of Andalusia.
 I still can't believe students get to study in these historic halls.

-They might look like graffiti at first glance, but they're part of a long-standing academic tradition, and many have survived for centuries.
+They might look like graffiti at first glance, but they're part of a long-standing academic tradition.
+Many have survived for centuries.
 Look closely and you'll see different styles and dates.

 If the building is open, it's worth a peek inside.

-8. Medieval Gates: Puerta de Úbeda & Torre Albarrana
+8. Medieval Gates: Puerta de Úbeda and Torre Albarrana

 Baeza spainonfoot 2